fridalannerstrom/auto-emails/README.md

 - **Python Interpreter**<br>Used locally for testing the program before deployment to Heroku.

 - **Adobe XD**<br>Utilized to design the project’s flowchart, visually representing the program's logic and workflows.

+- **ChatGPT**<br>Assisted in debugging, troubleshooting, and explaining unexpected behavior.
+Also provided guidance on best practices and solutions for cleaner, more efficient, and maintainable code.

 # Testing